-The name of this organization shall be the Chancellor's Commission on the Status of Women (CCSW) of the University of Nebraska at Omaha.
-Its purpose shall be to serve as an advisory council to the Chancellor and other university administrators on issues that relate to women faculty, staff, and students at the University of Nebraska at Omaha.
+The name of this organization shall be the Chancellor's Commission on the Status of Women (CCSW) of the University of Nebraska Omaha.
+Its purpose shall be to serve as an advisory council to the chancellor and other university administrators on issues that relate to women faculty, staff, and students at the University of Nebraska Omaha.

 SECTION II: EXECUTIVE BOARD

 The Executive Board of this organization shall consist of the officers of two Co-Chairpersons, Treasurer and Secretary.
 Their duties shall be as follows:

 Co-Chairpersons: Call meetings, prepare agendas, chair meetings, appoint committee members, and communicate regularly with the chancellor.

 Secretary: Record and distribute meeting minutes, coordinate all correspondence, record attendance, archive minutes, reports and official correspondence.

 At the April or May meeting the membership shall elect either a faculty or staff Chairperson, depending upon which chair position is open, for a two year term, beginning on July 1 and ending on June 30 of the second year, pending approval by the chancellor.
 Each year the Co-Chairpersons should consist of one faculty member and one staff member.
 In the event the Co-Chairperson cannot be filled by the current membership, the chancellor shall appoint one or both Co-Chairperson positions either from within or from outside the Commission membership.
 At the same meeting, the Treasurer and Secretary shall also be elected for one-year terms from July 1 to the following June 30.

 SECTION III: MEMBERSHIP

 The membership shall include up to 30 to 35 individuals equally representing faculty, staff and students, who reflect diversity in culture, age, gender, academic units, university departments, and support services.